 As long as you do the curls well, this style will always accomplish the sexy blonde look.

 Chandelier layers or ‘beach waves' are perfect for long and medium hair, look relaxed, and are versatile - wear them loose and flowing or place into an elaborate bun or plat.

 Their versatility allows you to easily adjust the style to match your face shape and mood on the day.

 The curly fringe is a perfect look for ladies with strong-looking faces and one that can cover a multitude of sins.
-It's easy to manage too, not needing much prep in the morning or after gym.
+It's easy to manage, too, not needing much prep in the morning or after the gym.

 The curls soften your look and add dimension to your face.

 If you don't feel confident with your face shape, try this style out - it might just turn out to be your next favorite hairstyle.

 A favorite among many women is the feathered haircut flip - similar to the chandelier layers above.
 The brand ambassador for this style is the late Farrah Fawcett, and it's coming back in force.